davidrbourke/DVA-C02/EC2.md

 ### Security Groups

-Security Groups control traffic allowed in and out of EC2 instances.
+Security Groups are virtual firewalls and control traffic allowed in and out of EC2 instances.

 - Only contains **allow** rules.
 - Can reference by IP, or by other Security Groups.